intaen/go-mail/README.md

 * Can use '.', '-', '_'
 * Can't contains special character such as `~!#$%^&*()+=:;"'\?<>{}[]

-Here, youcan obfuscate email with asterisk, so it'll be hidden.
+Here, you can obfuscate email with asterisk, so it'll be hidden.

 ## Installation